burakdevelopment/mns/README.md

 ---

 ## 🎯 Purpose of the Tool
-MNS is designed for penetration testers, cybersecurity enthusiasts, and developers to comprehensively assess website and network security.
+MNS is designed for penetration testers, cybersecurity enthusiasts, and developers to assess website security.
 It identifies:

-- Web Application Firewalls (WAF) and supports bypass techniques
+- Web Application Firewalls (WAF)
-- SSL/TLS certificate issues
-- SQL Injection (including Blind Boolean & Time-based)
+- SQL Injection (including Error-based, Union-based, and Blind Time-based)
-- Cross-Site Scripting (Reflected, Stored, DOM)
+- Reflected Cross-Site Scripting (XSS)
-- CSRF weaknesses
-- IDOR / Insecure Direct Object References
-- Command Injection
 - Local & Remote File Inclusion (LFI/RFI)

-The tool also handles modern web applications with AJAX endpoints, JS-generated DOM elements, and API responses, providing detailed reports for analysis.
+The tool focuses on static and dynamic form discovery via crawling, payload testing with WAF bypass variants, and report generation for analysis.

 ---

 ## ✨ Key Features
-- ⚡ **WAF Detection & Bypass:** Detects common WAFs like Cloudflare, Akamai, ModSecurity, Sucuri, and Fortinet.
-Includes bypass methods such as URL encoding, case tampering, and SQL comment injection.
+- ⚡ **WAF Detection & Bypass:** Detects common WAFs with basic tests and applies bypass methods such as URL encoding, double encoding, case tampering, and SQL comment injection.
-- 🔐 **SSL Certificate Analysis:** Retrieves SSL certificate details (issuer, validity, serial number, signature algorithm, expiration).
-- 💥 **SQL Injection Detection:** Supports error-based, union-based, blind boolean, and blind time-based SQL injection.
-Intelligent parameter typing improves payload selection.
+- 💥 **SQL Injection Detection:** Supports error-based, union-based, and blind time-based SQL injection with intelligent payload variants.
-- 💻 **XSS Detection:** Tests for Reflected, Stored, and DOM-based XSS vulnerabilities in forms, inputs, and headers.
+- 💻 **XSS Detection:** Tests for Reflected XSS vulnerabilities in forms and parameters.
-- 🕸️ **AJAX & DOM Crawling:** Selenium-powered crawling to handle JS-generated links, forms, and dynamic content.
+- 🕸️ **Crawling:** Requests and BeautifulSoup-powered crawling to discover forms and links without Selenium.
-- 🛡️ **CSRF & IDOR Testing:** Automatic CSRF token verification and IDOR testing via parameter manipulation.
-- 🖥️ **Command Injection & File Inclusion:** Tests for system command injection and local/remote file inclusion vulnerabilities.
+- 🖥️ **File Inclusion Testing:** Checks for local and remote file inclusion vulnerabilities.
-- 🌐 **Proxy & Anonymity Support:** Supports HTTP/SOCKS proxies, Tor, User-Agent rotation, and rate-limit bypass.
+- 🌐 **Proxy Support:** Supports HTTP proxies for anonymity.
-- 💾 **Report Generation:** Outputs detailed JSON, HTML, and CSV reports with graphs for vulnerability counts.
+- 💾 **Report Generation:** Outputs detailed JSON, HTML, and CSV reports with graphs for vulnerability counts (requires `pandas` and `matplotlib`).
-- 🏗️ **Extensible & Modular:** Payloads and security tests can easily be extended via `payloads.json`.
+- 🏗️ **Extensible & Modular:** Payloads can be extended via `payloads.json`.
 - ⚡ **Multi-threading:** ThreadPoolExecutor for fast, concurrent vulnerability testing.
 - 🖌️ **CLI & Colored Output:** Interactive command-line interface with `colorama` for enhanced readability.

 ---